SilentRhetoric/algokit-tutorials/src/content/tutorial/1-basics/1-introduction/5-accounts/content.md

 ## Further Reading

+Use Lora the explorer to investigate this account at <a href="https://lora.algokit.io/mainnet/account/2UEQTE5QDNXPI7M3TU44G6SYKLFWLPQO7EBZM7K7MHMQQMFI4QJPLHQFHM" target="_blank">lora.algokit.io/mainnet/account/2UEQ...</a>

-You can learn more about how Algorand accounts work [here](http://dev.algorand.co/concepts/accounts/overview).
+You can learn more about how Algorand accounts work in the Developer Portal <a href="http://dev.algorand.co/concepts/accounts/overview" target="_blank">here</a>.